sebastienrousseau/shokunin/examples/example.com/contents/contact.md

 description: "We couldn’t find the page your looking for." ## The description of the site. (max 160 characters)
 download: "" ## The download url for the product.
 format-detection: "telephone=no" ## The format detection of the site.
+form-id: "https://formspree.io/f/meqwylbe" ## The form id of the site.
 icon: "https://kura.pro/kaishi/images/logos/kaishi.webp" ## The icon of the site in SVG format.
 id: "https://kaishi.one" ## The id of the site.
 image_alt: "Logo for Kaishi" ## The image alt of the site.